Cretinism; Congenital hypothyroidism

 Most affected infants have few or no symptoms.
 This is because their thyroid hormone level is only slightly low.
 Infants with severe hypothyroidism often have a unique appearance, including:

-This appearance usually develops as the disease gets worse.
+This appearance often develops as the disease gets worse.

 The child may also have: